-People have been investing outside the box lately.
+People are investing outside the box.

 Let's Skimm it.
 Plus a few other popular investments:

 Stands for "non-fungible token," aka a unique digital asset that can't be replaced.
 It often takes the form of virtual art but can be anything from virtual trading cards to digital makeup.
 When you purchase an NFT, you get a token secured by blockchain technology that says it's yours to keep.
 Or resell for a profit.
 NFTs saw a surge in 2021, but they declined in value last year, losing 97% of their trading value between January and September of 2022.

 Encrypted digital money that can be used to make purchases on some sites.
 Unlike real-world currencies, they're not backed by any gov or central authority.
 Instead, like NFTs, many are blockchain-based.
 A few you may know: Ethereum, Litecoin, Dogecoin, and of course Bitcoin.
 And a steady stream of new kids on the block(chain).
 Like Shiba Inu coin, aka the "dogecoin killer."
 But warning: not all coins are for real.
 Squid token — based on Netflix's "Squid Game" — quickly rose to $2,856 per coin in November of 2021 before crashing to $0 after the scammers walked away with a few million dollars.

 Short for "special purpose acquisition company."
 It's basically a shell company that raises money by going public, then buys a private company...that they'll tell you about later.
 Meaning investors like you can purchase shares of a SPAC like any other company stock, but without knowing for sure what the business will be.
 Hello, risk.
 That's why they're also called "blank-check companies."
 But psst...the tea on rumored deals tends to spill ahead of formal announcements and encourage investors to buy.